agnivesh13/niyantrana/backend2/README.md

 unreachable, `/api/predict` returns **503** with `provenance: "unavailable"` and no risk scores.
 It does not fall back to a plausible-looking default.

-v1 did exactly that, in three separate places — `TG: 150 + Math.random() * 50`
+The alternative — `TG: 150 + Math.random() * 50` returned with HTTP 200 — is
-returned with HTTP 200, indistinguishable from a real prediction.
-The integration test `fails loudly when the ML service is unreachable` exists to stop that regressing.
+indistinguishable from a real prediction at the call site, which is what makes it dangerous rather than merely wrong.
+The integration test `fails loudly when the ML service is unreachable` exists to keep that impossible.

 Every persisted health report carries a required `provenance` field, so a score cannot be written to the database without recording where it came from.